Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 3. Use the `sudo usermod` command to give `sudouser` the ability to use the `sudo` command.
 4. Switch to the `sudouser` account with `su - sudouser`.
 You should now see `sudouser@ip-xxx-xx-xx-xxx:~$` at beginning of each line.
 This indicates you are now logged in as `sudouser`.
 5. Run `sudo ls /root` to confirm that `sudo` is working -- you should see it output the word `snap`.
 6. Finally, close your `ssh` client.
 Re-open it and then connect again with the username `sudouser` but with ALL other connection settings the same as before.
-This should lead to an error. **Q5.
-Why didn't that work?** Solve the issue.  **Q6.
+This should lead to an error. **Q6.
+What is the error?** Solve the issue.  **Q7.
 What was the solution?** To complete this training, you have to log in as `sudouser` and correctly explain what went wrong (see hints 1 and 2 below).
 There is no reason to switch to a different `ssh` client.
 MobaXTerm, WSL, PuTTY, and Terminal all work fine for this.
 (Also, if you didn't get an error when logging in as `sudouser`, let Henry know...)
 7. Once you finally log in with `sudouser`, confirm again that you have `sudo` access by running `sudo ls /root`.
 8. If you are certain that your `sudouser` login is working correctly, delete the `ubuntu` account with the `deluser` command.
 You should now be unable to log in as `ubuntu`.